Quintessential inflation and cosmological seesaw Mechanism: reheating and observational constraints: The Lorentzian Quintessential Inflation model

 Taking for example $\gamma=10^2$, the constraint (\ref{constraint}) becomes $\lambda e^{\xi}\sim 7\times 10^{-15}$.
 On the other hand, at the present time we will have $\gamma\varphi_0/M_{pl}\gg 1$ where $\varphi_0$ denotes the current value of the field.
 Thus, we will have $V(\varphi_0)\sim \lambda M_{pl}^4e^{-\xi}$, which is the dark energy at the present time, meaning that

 Taking the value $H_0=67.81\; \mbox{Km/sec/Mpc}=5.94\times 10^{-61} M_{pl}$, we get the equations

 whose solution is given by $\xi\sim 122$ and $\lambda\sim 10^{-69}$.

-Given that we see that the values of $\xi$ and $\gamma$ could be set equal in order to obtain the desired results from both the early and late inflation, we will do that from now on, since this is statistically stronger than having two independent parameters.
-Hence, from now on we will set $\xi=\gamma$.
+If we choose $\gamma\sim 10^2$, we see that the values of $\xi$ and $\gamma$ could be set equal in order to obtain the desired results from both the early and late inflation.
+From now on we will set $\xi=\gamma$, since it may help to find a successful combination of parameters because it reduces the number of effective parameters.
 As we will see later, numerical calculations show that, in order to have $\Omega_{\varphi,0}\cong 0.7$ (observational data show that, at the present time, the ratio of the energy density of the scalar field to the critical one is approximately $0.7$), one has to choose $\xi=\gamma\cong 121.8$.